nitarshan/robust-generalization-measures/README.md

 ## Data

-The data used in this study is available in two forms:
+The data used in this study are available in two forms:

 1. a csv file with all experimental records (model configurations, generalization measures, generalization error) [[here]](./data)
 2. trained models in Pytorch formal (coming soon)